August Weed of the Month

 Goosegrass ID Features:

 Rolling a goosegrass stem between thumb and index finger to see if it's flat.
-A key ID feature.
+The flat stem is a key ID feature.

 Note the pale green stems on goosegrass and the round, reddish ones on crabgrass.
 The stems on both have a wagon wheel arrangements, but they are different wagon wheels.